dcccc/Hartree_Fock/readme.md

 1. If the structure is far from stable conformer, the scf may will not converge

-2. As the numerical integration in DFT is not accurate enough(functional is xα) , so the energy results will be a little different from the values by orca(using sto3g contracted basis set for CH4, the difference is less than 0.0005 Hatree).
+2. As the numerical integration in DFT is not accurate enough (functional is xα) , so the energy results will be a little different from the values by orca(using sto3g contracted basis set for CH4, the difference is less than 0.0005 Hartree).
 The difference will be large for big structure.

 3. Other unknown bugs